Note: This article is not financial advice. Hubble Protocol does not endorse any tokens or platforms mentioned in this article.

 One interesting facet for APY-minded individuals is that DeFi lending protocols rely on users to provide the assets for borrowing.
 Anyone can deposit their tokens for other users to borrow, and in return, these users earn yield from fees as their tokens are borrowed.

 DeFi lending protocols are run entirely by smart contract code.
 Therefore, they rely on the DeFi community to provide assets for lending as well as help liquidate bad debt when a loan’s collateral drops in value.

 Usually, DeFi loans have no due dates or maturation periods.
 As long as the value of collateral backing a loan is above a certain threshold, the loan can remain open and can be repaid at any pace and time.

 What Should Users Look for When Borrowing from Crypto Lenders

 Borrowers should do their due diligence before taking on a crypto loan.
 Unfortunately, it can be quite difficult to fully vet a CeFi protocol for financial solubility, since they act as a black box.

-Paying attention to fees for borrowing is also an important factor.
-CeFi lenders can adjust their rates manually, but DeFi lending protocols like Solend rely on algorithms to decide borrowing and lending rates, which will automatically change according to supply and demand.
+Paying attention to fees for borrowing is also an important factor for borrowing.
+CeFi lenders can adjust their rates manually, but DeFi lending protocols like Solend usually rely on algorithms to decide borrowing and lending rates, which will automatically change according to supply, demand, and utilization rates.

 Keep in Touch